dwojtasik/PyHook/README.rst

 For custom pipelines (e.g. AI ones) install requirements and setup ENV variables that points to Python3 binary in required version.

-Available ENV variables:
+Available ENV variables (required up to 1.1.2, can be set in settings in newer versions):

 - ``LOCAL_PYTHON_32`` (path to 32-bit Python)
 - ``LOCAL_PYTHON_64`` (path to 64-bit Python)
 - ``LOCAL_PYTHON`` (fallback path if none of above is set)

-Models for pipelines can be downloaded by links from ``download.txt`` that are supplied in their respective directory.
+| Models for pipelines can be downloaded by links from ``download.txt`` that are supplied in their respective directory.
+| You can also download them automatically from PyHook Pipeline menu.

 If antivirus detects PyHook as dangerous software add exception for it because it is due to DLL injection capabilities.